iyeque/orca/README.md

 6.  **Test the platform**
     *   Connect wallet in frontend
     *   Create shipments, mint NFTs, fetch metadata, predict delays, use oracles, upload images, and vote in DAO
+    *   Explore the new Inventory Dashboard, check out the run-out predictions, trigger automated reordering, and analyze supplier performance.
+    *   Register a user via the `/register` endpoint and obtain a token from `/token` to access protected API endpoints.

 ## Environment Variables
 See `.env.example` for all required variables.
 Critical variables include: